 The best MSPs are ahead of the game.

-This is heavily related to moving away from break/fix.
-Talk to your clients about the proactive nature of a managed service approach, where you can get into a good schedule with them in terms of updates, patching and maintenance, fixing problems ahead of time.
-This is vastly preferable to the ‘fire-fighter’ approach that means their business needs to grind to a halt every time something goes wrong.
+This is closely related to moving away from break/fix.
+Talk to your clients about the proactive nature of a managed service approach, where you can establish a good schedule with them for updates, patching, and maintenance, addressing issues before they become problems.
+This is far preferable to the ‘fire-fighter’ approach, which means their business needs to grind to a halt every time something goes wrong.

-Lastly, a common thread that we’ve seen running across all master MSPs is their use of automation.
+Lastly, a common thread we’ve seen across all successful MSPs is their use of automation.

-Automation will work on your behalf, helping you to make smarter use of your time, or to upskill other members of staff.
+Automation works on your behalf, helping you make smarter use of your time, or to upskill other members of your staff.
 Network discovery is one great example.
-The Network Discovery tool from Atera runs in the background, generating a complete list of hardware and software in your client environments, getting you ready for your quarterly business meetings, and even suggesting potential upsell opportunities that are already on the table, alongside a financial value for those tasks.
+The Network Discovery tool from Atera runs in the background, generating a complete list of hardware and software in your client environments, preparing you for your quarterly business meetings, and even suggesting potential upsell opportunities that are already on the table, alongside a financial value for those tasks.

-A robust script library is another great automation example, and can help you to set up time-savers such as automatic patch management, software installs and updates, and much more.
+A robust script library is another great example of automation and can help you set up time-savers such as automatic patch management, software installs and updates, and much more.

 At Atera, we have years of experience helping businesses move from start-up hopefuls to fully-fledged MSP success stories.
-Our per-technician pricing and feature-rich platform is focused on changing the game for MSPs and IT professionals, offering everything you need to get started strong under the same roof.
+Our per-technician pricing and feature-rich platform are designed to change the game for MSPs and IT professionals, offering everything you need to start strong, all under one roof.

 Are you our next success story?
 Start your free trial, now.